Rajil1213/lumberjack/CONTRIBUTING.md

 ### Your PR is merged

-Congratulations :tada::tada: The GitHub team thanks you :sparkles:.
+Congratulations :tada::tada: and thank you :sparkles:.